Restaurant Server Job Description

 A key trait for any successful restaurant server is organization.
 It isn’t easy to juggle several tables during a hectic lunch rush, but juggle you must.
 Knowing when to ask for help is part of being organized.
 If you find yourself in the weeds, don’t be afraid to ask the host to water a table or get them desserts.
 Or ask the busboy (busser) to bring extra bread to a table.
 Your job is to do whatever needs to be done to keep the customer happy.

 Restaurant Servers and Gratuity

-Depending on the restaurant policy, it’s customary for servers to tip out 15 percent to rest of the front of the house.
-A typical breakdown is five percent to the bartender, five percent to the host and five percent to the bussers.
+Depending on the restaurant policy, it’s customary for servers to tip out 15% to the rest of the front of the house.
+A typical breakdown is 5% to the bartender, 5% to the host, and 5% to the bussers.

 The Golden Rule

 It’s important to treat your coworkers how you want to be treated.
 No one wants to work with a restaurant diva.
 Even if you are pulling in big bucks and customers rave about your service, it’s important to remember you are part of a much larger team.
 A restaurant needs its cooks and dishwashers just as much as it needs its servers.
 A server who doesn’t ask for help or won’t willingly help out coworkers won’t go very far.